 Sail the Venice canals on a Gondola

-Riding a gondola is definitely one of the best things to do in Venice.
-You will find them literally at every corner in the city, so you won’t be able to miss it even if you want to!
-This is a flat bottomed traditional Venetian rowing boat that looks like a bit like a canoe.
-It is rowed by a gondolier who uses a rowing oar, and used to be the only means of transport in Venice.
+You will find them literally at every corner of the city, so you won’t be able to miss it even if you want to!
+This flat-bottomed traditional Venetian rowing boat looks a bit like a canoe.
+It is rowed by a gondolier who uses a rowing oar, which used to be the only means of transport in Venice.

-If you opt to pay for a gondola to tour the Grand Canal or other waterways in Venice, be prepared to pay €80 for a 35-minute ride during the day, regardless of the number of people on board (a maximum of 6 is allowed); and €100 for a 30 minutes ride at night.
+If you pay for a gondola to tour the Grand Canal or other waterways in Venice, be prepared to pay a decent amount.

-As you ride the gondola and take in the sights you may be lucky enough to get a singer onboard or the gondolier may serenade you with beautiful traditional Venetian melodies.
+As you ride the gondola and take in the sights, you may be lucky enough to get a singer onboard, or the gondolier may serenade you with beautiful traditional Venetian melodies.

 Cross Rialto Bridge (Ponte di Rialto)